 Monday 5 March 2018

 Bringing a Shakespearian classic to life as an opera.
-Australian composer Brett Dean and ASO Principal Conductor Nicholas Carter discuss the path to the Australian Premiere of Brett Dean's Hamlet.
+Australian composer Brett Dean, ASO Principal Conductor Nicholas Carter and Librettist Matthew Jocelyn will discuss the path to the Australian Premiere of Brett Dean's Hamlet.

 “A voice of fertile imagination, originality and expressive subtlety.”